 Returning to work after cancer treatment

-Returning to your job or looking for a new one can be a challenge after cancer.
-Find out about your rights, how to talk to your employer, and how to look for work.
+Going back to work or looking for a new job can be difficult after cancer treatment.
+Find out more about your rights, how to talk to your employer, and how to look for work here.

-When to go back to work after cancer
+When should I go back to work after cancer treatment?

 Going back to work if you’ve had to take time off for cancer treatment can feel like a big step forward.
 But it’s important not to rush it – and not to expect too much of yourself, too soon.

-Your rights as a young person with cancer in employment
+What are my rights as a young person with cancer in employment?

 As someone with cancer, you are protected by the Equality Act (England, Scotland and Wales) or the Disability Discrimination Act (Northern Ireland).
 That means that your employer has to make ‘reasonable adjustments’ to make sure you’re able to work safely.